 And his calls to stamp out xenophobia and racism will continue to fall on deaf ears.
 Who does he mean when he says “WE must stamp out xenophobia”?
 Since when has any non-dictator politician really had an influence or hold on what their people say or do?
 His addresses to the country are widely mocked and his vague and lenient “lockdown” rules have been flouted left, right and centre since Day 1.
 So, what will you do about the xenophobia, Boris?
 Allowing 3 million Hongkongers into the UK may make you seem like a Good Samaritan, but how happy do you think they’ll be over here?
 They’re escaping strict CCP rules and punishments to be in a place that has proven to systematically detest (mass) immigration, has seen a shocking rise in anti-Chinese hate crimes in the first three months of 2020 alone and a place where the government and police are virtually useless and unhelpful when it comes to enforcing laws, keeping the peace or bringing justice.

 If he can’t even protect the half a million Chinese people already living here from racism and xenophobia or care about them until outright asked about it too many months too late, what chance do a further 3 million have at being protected from racist White Britons who care more about “jobs” being taken from them than they do about getting themselves a job?
-Or feel their traditionally British hometown is being invaded by too many foreigners and threaten to leave it like their past generations had moved (such examples and more on similar topics can be easily found on the delightful Nigel Farage’s Facebook page), yet they’ve probably never been to the next town over and everything they own is made abroad?
+Or feel their traditionally British hometown is being invaded by too many foreigners and threaten to leave it (such examples and more on similar topics can be easily found on the delightful Nigel Farage’s Facebook page), yet they’ve probably never been to the next town over before and everything they own is made abroad?
 He has only truly offered to help HK in a desperate attempt to appear compassionate and find ways to boost our economy again because let’s be honest, the Chinese are only ever highly praised when it comes to how they help rake in the money.
 However, any attempts he might try and make of strengthening Sino-British relations will then be even harder.